annerodrigo106-stack/ecommerce-nodejs-express-project-1/README.md

 🏗️ Future Enhancements This project is a starting point.
 The following essential e-commerce features are planned for future releases:

-[Cloudinary image upload and display  on manage.html page feature is complete]
+[Cloudinary image upload and display  on manage.html page feature is complete, You can use the images in the images folder to test the image upload functionality.]

 [Database integration is partially complete: It can perform CRUD operations on the Product Data]